hinrikur/FAR-GOLD/README.md

 This repo contains the ongoing project of creating a gold standard PoS tagged corpus for Faroese.

-Faroese texts are tagged with the [Faroese implementation of ABLTagger](https://github.com/hinrikur/far-ABLTagger) and hand corrected, with a middle step of mapping back and forth between Icelandic and Faroese PoS tagging schemes.
+Faroese texts are tagged with the [Faroese implementation of ABLTagger](https://github.com/hinrikur/far-ABLTagger) and hand corrected using [MoLL](https://github.com/AtliAsmunds/MoLL), with a middle step of mapping back and forth between Icelandic and Faroese PoS tagging schemes.

 ## Source corpora